supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 {% hint style="info" %}

-Note: variable SLY_APP_DATA_DIR is for synced data directory which mirrors artefacts data on Team files.
-It will be used for backup of of training artefacts in case of sudden crash of the training script.
+Note: the SLY_APP_DATA_DIR variable represents a synced data directory that connects locally stored files in a container with the Team files directory.
+This allows the data to be viewed and copied on the remoted directory in Team files.
+This directory serves as a backup for the training artefacts in case the training script suddenly crashes.
+You can view the saved data in `Team Files` -> `Supervisely agents` -> `<chosen node>` ('Main node' by default) -> `app-data` -> `training-tensorboard-template`.

 {% endhint %}